mblondel/talks/ebm.md

 where $\cC$ is a convex superset of $\cY$, for example, $\cC = \mathrm{conv}(\cY)$.

-**Advantage**
+**Advantages**

-It circumvents the need for computing the log-partition.
+They circumvent the need for computing the log-partition.

+Gradients are easy to compute thanks to envelope theorems.

 **Disadvantage**

-It does not learn a probabilistic model, only the argmax.
+They do not learn a probabilistic model, only the relaxed argmax.

 $$
 \argmax_{\muv \in \cC} g(\x, \muv)